luke-c-sargent/bento-local/README.md

 * Local URL (build mode):	http://localhost/
 * Local URL (dev mode):	http://localhost:8085/
 * Note: The Frontend container will make requests to the backend over port 8080.
-This container is built using a local checkout of the bento-frontend repository.
+This container is built using a local git checkout of the bento-frontend repository.

 **Back End:**

 * Local URL:	http://localhost:8080/
 * Note: The Backend container will make requests to Neo4j over port 7474 and pass requested data to the Frontend.
-This container is built using a local checkout of the bento-backend repository.
+This container is built using a local git checkout of the bento-backend repository.

 **File Downloader**